WStrellis/docker_course/README.md

     - Anonymous - Use for temporary data .
 Coupled to container.
 Removed when container is removed.
 Cannot be shared or reused.
     - Named - Persistent after container is deleted.
 Can be shared and reused.
 - Bind Mounts - managed by Docker user.
 Can be shared and reused
+    - add `:ro` to bind mounts to make them read only, preventing containers from modifying files on the host